Skip to main content

 5. Sorullitos de Maiz

-Trying the staple dishes of local cultures is an exciting activity during a cruise and in San Juan that means biting into golden fried sorullitos de maiz.
-The corn fritters resemble a mozzarella stick that’s crispy on the outside with a soft, buttery filling.
+One of the best parts of cruising with Carnival is diving into the local culinary scene, and in San Juan that means sinking your teeth into some golden-fried sorullitos de maiz.
+These corn fritters are like a mozzarella stick that’s crispy on the outside with a soft, buttery filling.
 They’re best served for breakfast, as a side dish or an appetizer.

 6. Arepas de Coco

-Street food in San Juan doesn’t come much better than arepas de coco — just ask the locals!
-While arepas are served in a range of countries, in Puerto Rico the fried bread is generally made with coconut flour, as opposed to corn flour.
-This gives it a tropical sweet flavor, to enjoy on its own or stuffed with fillings like seafood, vegetables or meat.
+In terms of San Juan street food, it doesn’t get much better than arepas de coco — just ask the locals!
+While arepas are enjoyed in many countries, in Puerto Rico this fried bread is generally made with coconut flour instead of corn flour.
+This tropical twist gives them a uniquely sweet flavor that’s absolutely irresistible, whether you’re enjoying one plain or stuffed with tasty savory fillings like seafood, vegetables or meat.

 arepas de coco served on a white plate